Refinitiv/Real-Time-SDK/Java/README.md

 RTSDK Java supports connectivity to the following platforms:

-- Refinitiv Real-Time Distribution System (RSSL/RWF connections): ADS/ADH all supported versions
+- LSEG Real-Time Distribution System (RSSL/RWF connections): ADS/ADH all supported versions
-- Refinitiv Real-Time: Refinitiv Real-Time Deployed
+- LSEG Real-Time: LSEG Real-Time Deployed
-- Refinitiv Real-Time Hosted
+- LSEG Real-Time Hosted
-- Refinitiv Real-Time - Optimized (RTO)
+- Real-Time - Optimized (RTO)
-- Refinitiv Direct Feed
+- Real-Time Direct

-NOTE: Connectivity to RDF-Direct is supported for Level 1 and Level 2 data.
+NOTE: Connectivity to Real-Time Direct is supported for Level 1 and Level 2 data.

 This release has been tested with the following: